knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

 ## Additional information

+- For more samples visit the [`eventing-rabbitmq` Github repository samples directory](https://github.com/knative-sandbox/eventing-rabbitmq/tree/main/samples)
-To report a bug or request a feature, open an issue in the [eventing-rabbitmq repository](https://github.com/knative-sandbox/eventing-rabbitmq).
+- To report a bug or request a feature, open an issue in the [`eventing-rabbitmq` Github repository](https://github.com/knative-sandbox/eventing-rabbitmq).